ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     Additionally, the qualities mentioned above
     are what we want to see in our teammates.

-???+ question "Apart from these qualities, what other positive qualities did the candidate reveal?
+??? question "Apart from these qualities, what other positive qualities did the candidate reveal?
 Or did they reveal negative qualities instead that may turn out to be orange or red flags?
 What specific details revealed these qualities?"

     These are the qualities that we want to avoid in our teammates.
     If the candidate reveals negative attributes,
     we need to assess whether they are red or orange flags or whether cultural differences led to the negative perception.

+## Communication Skills

+Communication skills matter.
+Our work is irrelevant if our collaborators do not understand it.
+Hence, we need to ensure that our candidates can communicate effectively to a wide range of audiences - from the technical to the non-technical, from junior members to senior leadership, and from the scientific to the business.

+To assess communication skills, we often use a seminar format.
+Here, we ask the candidate to present a data science project they have worked on.
+Sometimes it is their thesis work;
+at other times, it is a project they have worked on in their current role.
+Usually, there is a 30-40 minute presentation followed by additional time, interleaved or at the end, for Q&A.
+When assessing a candidate's communication skills, this is the rubric that I usually go for.

+### Communication Skills Rubric

+??? question "Based on the presented material, am I able to summarize the candidate's problem statement, methodology, and key findings in 3 bullet points?"

+    This question places the onus on me to put in a best-faith effort at understanding the candidate's presentation.
+    If I can summarize the candidate's presentation in 3 bullet points, that's an immediate positive sign.
+    That said, even if I can't summarize the presentation in 3 bullet points, I can use follow-up questions to attempt to understand the presentation better.
+    If, after a good-faith follow-up,
+    the candidate still cannot explain their work in a way that I can understand, only then do we have a red flag.

+??? question "How engaged were the audience during the candidate's presentation?"

+    High engagement is a positive aggregate sign;
+    while it doesn't necessarily reveal specific traits, it usually means the candidate is able to hold the audience's attention through a combination of:

+    1. A clear and compelling problem statement that resonates,
+    2. A methodlogy that may be non-trivial but still logical,
+    3. A conclusion that is _interesting_ and potentially _relevant_ to the audience, and
+    4. Effective visual storytelling by the candidate themselves.

+??? question "What were aesthetically pleasing aspects of the presentation, if any?"

+    This question is subjective, but is of at least second order importance to me.
+    I would like to work with individuals who have a good sense of design and, more importantly, have the capability to execute on that design.
+    Having a pleasant presentation aesthetic,
+    such as having pixel-perfectly aligned shapes,
+    is a second order indicator of attention to detail.

 ## Scientific Knowledge